KelvinLi2020/P_wiki/FailureDetector-program.md

 the handler `on TIMER_CANCELED push WaitForCancelResponse` pushes the state `WaitForCancelResponse` on top of `SendPing`.
-The state `WaitForCancelResponse` handles the interaction with the timer subsequent to its cancelation, returning control back to `SendPing` afterwards.
+The state `WaitForCancelResponse` handles the interaction with the timer subsequent to its cancellation, returning control back to `SendPing` afterwards.
 The timer may respond with either `CANCEL_SUCCESS` or `CANCEL_FAILURE`.
-In the former case, the event `ROUND_DONE` is raised which is not handled in state `TIMER_CANCELED` causing it to be popped and letting `SendPing` handle that event.
+In the former case, the event `ROUND_DONE` is raised, which is not handled in state `TIMER_CANCELED`, causing it to be popped and letting `SendPing` handle that event.
-In the latter case, the `pop` statement executes causing `TIMER_CANCELED` to be popped and a fresh event being dequeued in state `SEND_PING`.
+In the latter case, the `pop` statement executes, causing `TIMER_CANCELED` to be popped and a fresh event being dequeued in state `SEND_PING`.

 The state `WaitForCancelResponse` uses the code `defer TIMEOUT, PONG`